 Most police departments require applicants to hold a high school diploma or equivalent.
 However, it is becoming more common for departments to expect some college education; many agencies will not accept applicants without an associate's degree.
 There are now many technical school programs that offer certificates or two-year degrees in law enforcement.
-For prospective police officers pursuing a bachelor's degree, Criminal Justice programs are available at many four-year institutions.
-Even if it is not necessary for police work, having a bachelor's degree is a back up plan for many officers; they have one of the top five most dangerous jobs, and in some cases field work may result in career-ending injuries.
+For prospective police officers pursuing a bachelor's degree, criminal justice programs are available at many four-year institutions.
+Even if it is not necessary for police work, having a bachelor's degree is a back-up plan for many officers; they have one of the top five most dangerous jobs, and in some cases field work may result in career-ending injuries.

-After meeting these requirements, prospective officers must pass a series of written tests in order to assess their psychological condition and analytical skills.
+After meeting these requirements, prospective police officers must pass a series of written tests in order to assess their psychological condition and analytical skills.
 This is to ensure that the officers have the mental stability to handle the emotional stress of police work.
 Background checks are also a standard in the industry.

-Still more training is required after an officer is accepted into an agency.
+Still more training is required after a police officer is accepted into an agency.
 The department usually has its own form of training, usually held in formal police academies.
 New recruits are subjected to rigorous mental and physical tests before being granted their first assignments.
 Even after being placed in a department, officers may receive training for three to twelve months while on-the-job.

 Police officers rarely work a regular, 40-hour week.
 Officers work late at night, on the weekends, and even on holidays.
 Most police officers work outdoors while on patrol, and are subjected to all types of weather conditions.
 Police work is also mentally gruelling.
 Officers often witness terrible crimes or become the focus of a criminal's rage and abuse.
 Police officers must handle the stress brought on by these situations while remaining calm and collected.